 where the sun never sets

 The first thing I noticed was the lack of trees.
 Growing up at the base of the rocky mountains, I had grown accustomed to the sight of Pine, Fir, and Aspens surrounding me.
-But as the plane that had been my home for the last six hours started to descend and the island came into view, the mossy rock stretched out to the horizon dotted by groups of beautiful purple flowers.
+But as the plane that had been my home for the last six hours started to descend and the island came into view, mossy rock stretched out to the horizon dotted by groups of beautiful purple flowers.
 I was prepared for a lot of firsts during this trip.
-First time camping in a new country.
-First time out of the country since the pandemic.
-First time joining fellow photographers on a tour of somewhere new.
-But I wasn’t prepared for something so… alien.
+First time camping in a new country, first time out of the country since the pandemic, first time joining fellow photographers on a tour of somewhere new.
+I wasn’t prepared for something so… alien.
 Where were all the trees?

-I flew on what most people, including me, would consider a “red-eye.”
-I took off from Minneapolis just before 9:00pm.
+I flew on what most people, including me, would consider a “red-eye,” taking off from Minneapolis just before 9:00pm.
 I can’t sleep on planes, never have.
 Instead, the black sky of the New England, Canadian, and eventually Pacific night was my companion.
 Except it was only three-ish hours into the flight, somewhere over the Pacific near Greenland, when my eyes adjusted to an orange glow far off on the horizon.

 As we progressed, Greenland came into view.
 The beautiful Ice floes and glaciers gently floating near the shore – and the endless white landscape of one of the most rugged places on Earth.
 Eventually, it was too bright to keep the window open.
 Reykjavik time, it was five in the morning, but Minneapolis time, it was just after midnight.
 Where we were, it was probably somewhere squarely between 2 and 3am.
 So what was the sun doing getting up so early?
 We were just under the arctic circle at that point, the invisible line that signifies where, if you’re above it, the sun does not set.
 It was June 14, seven days before the summer equinox.
 It was also the last time I saw natural darkness for a full two weeks.